-For more information, please refer to the following sections:
+For more information, please refer to the following chapters:

-- "Linking the application program" on page 57 - chapter "Replacing programs during operation" on page 227
+- chapter "Creating the application program" on page 51 - chapter "Replacing programs during operation" on page 213

 2.1 Generating load modules

 Only part of the application need to be linked statically to the application program (Start-LLM, see section "Linking the application program" on page 57).
 The other parts of the application must then be made available in the form of dynamically reloadable load modules.